-“Durham Sports Commission is an exceptional partner for the Football National Championship and Senior Football Classic,” said NAIA President and CEO Jim Carr.
-“We are pleased to bring both events to the same venue, which has a proven track record of hosting special events that have an impact on Durham and the greater community.”
+“Durham Sports Commission is an exceptional partner for the Football National Championship,” said NAIA President and CEO Jim Carr.
+“We are pleased to bring our events back to the same venue, which has a proven track record of hosting special events that have an impact on Durham and the greater community.”

 Besides football, the stadium hosts soccer, lacrosse, track and field, and archery events.
-It was the former home of Shaw Bears football from 2007-2018 and the Triange Rattlers professional football.
-In its history, it has also welcomed the Central Intercollegiate Athletic Association (CIAA) Football Championship seven-times, Legends of Honduras International Soccer Match, as well as USATF, Big Eight Athletic Conference, Powerade State Games, and the North Carolina Senior Games.
+It was the former home of Shaw Bears football from 2007-2018 and the Triangle Rattlers professional football.
+In its history, it has also welcomed the Central Intercollegiate Athletic Association (CIAA) Football Championship seven times, Legends of Honduras International Soccer Match, as well as USATF, Big Eight Athletic Conference, Powerade State Games, and the North Carolina Senior Games.

-For more information on the National Championship including viewing the visitors guide, media guide, and qualifier information, click HERE!
+For more information on the National Championship including viewing the visitors guide, media guide, and qualifier information, visit the NAIA Football page!